Derek Fell: Photographer

 Fell has accumulated a library of over 150,000 images.
 These images have been published in numerous newspapers, magazines, advertising campaigns.
 They also have been used for many books, calendars, postcards, invitations and many other personal projects.
 Fell has traveled the world to obtain these images and enjoys sharing these with designers, publishers, garden lovers, etc.

-Fell's stock photography library can be searched at his website.
-It contains photos of every category in gardening, landscaping and travel.

 Horticulturist/garden designer

 Fell enjoys designing gardens.
 He has designed gardens throughout the world over his nearly 50 years of experience, including numerous gardens at the White House during the Gerald Ford Administration.
 Fell was responsible for the 'Win' garden, following his 'Win Speech', advising the nation about ten ways to fight inflation.
 Fell also designed “The Bamboo Garden” at historic Magnolia Plantation, South Carolina.

 Fell enjoys designing all types of gardens for both individuals and businesses, including water gardens, perennial gardens, tropical gardens, herb/vegetable gardens, Japanese gardens and many more.
 Along with photographer and author Aileen Bordman, the kitchen garden of Claude Monet was brought back to life.